mr-circuit/mr-circuit.github.io/pages/academic_portfolio.md

 permalink: /portfolio/academic_portfolio
 ---

-# _**"Making Product is better than making a Project"**_

-## Nothing makes me more joyful than just working with some development technology.
-Electronics is my passion!
-These are some of the projects I've worked on that you may find interesting.

-## **Academic Projects (No. of Projects: 8)**
+# **Academic Projects🖥️ (No. of Projects: 8)**

-### _Home Automation using ESP Module_
+### _Home Automation🏠 using ESP Module_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Gundu Sushrutha
+* Credits: Jayasurya Obbu👨🏻‍🎓, Gundu Sushrutha👩🏻‍🎓

-This project presents a design and prototype implementation of a new home automation system that uses WiFi technology as a network infrastructure connecting its parts.
-The proposed system consists of two main components; the first part is the server (webserver), which presents the system core that manages, controls, and monitors the user's home.
-Users and the system administrators can locally (LAN) or remotely (internet) manage and control system code.
-The second part is the hardware interface module, which provides an appropriate interface to sensors and actuators of the home automation system.
-Unlike most available home automation systems in the market, the proposed system is scalable that one server can manage many hardware interface modules as long as it exists on WiFi network coverage.
-The system supports a wide range of home automation devices like power management components and security components.
-The proposed system is better from the scalability and flexibility point of view than the commercially available home automation systems.
+This project presents a design and prototype implementation of a new home automation🏠 system that uses WiFi technology as a network infrastructure connecting its parts.
+The proposed system consists of two main components; the first part is the server (webserver)🌐, which presents the system core that manages, controls, and monitors🖥️ the user's🧑🏽‍🤝‍🧑🏽 home🏠.
+Users🧑🏽‍🤝‍🧑🏽 and the system administrators👨‍💻 can locally (LAN)🖥️🖥️ or remotely (internet)🌐 manage and control system code📄.
+The second part is the hardware interface module, which provides an appropriate interface to sensors and actuators⚙️ of the home automation🏠 system.
+Unlike most available home automation🏠 systems in the market, the proposed system is scalable that one server🌐 can manage many hardware interface modules as long as it exists on WiFi network coverage.
+The system supports a wide range of home automation🏠 devices like power🔋 management components and security🔐 components.
+The proposed system is better from the scalability and flexibility point of view than the commercially available home automation🏠 systems.

-### _Interfacing Pulse Rate Sensor with Arduino and observing the data in Cloud_
+### _Interfacing Pulse💗 Rate Sensor with Arduino and observing the data📄 in Cloud☁️_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Gundu Sushrutha
+* Credits: Jayasurya Obbu👨🏻‍🎓, Gundu Sushrutha👩🏻‍🎓

-IoT plays an important role in the healthcare industry.
-Pulse rate monitoring for a patient has to be done every now and then in order to observe their physical health condition.
+IoT plays an important role in the healthcare⚕️ industry.
+Pulse💗 rate monitoring for a patient🤒 has to be done every now and then in order to observe their physical health⚕️ condition.
 A prototype of the system is created.
-In this project, we are interfacing a pulse rate sensor and temperature to Arduino and the data are observed in ThingSpeak cloud through ESP8266.
-The data is passed to the cloud so that it can be accessed from anywhere.
+In this project, we are interfacing a pulse💗 rate sensor and temperature🌡️ sensor to Arduino and the data📄 are observed in ThingSpeak cloud☁️ through ESP8266.
+The data📄 is passed to the cloud☁️ so that it can be accessed from anywhere.

-### _Sonar System Based Obstacle Avoiding Robot_
+### _Sonar🔊 System Based Obstacle🧱 Avoiding Robot🤖_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Lingeshwaran R D, Immanuel Adam, Joshua Jacob Rajan
+* Credits: Jayasurya Obbu👨🏻‍🎓, Lingeshwaran R D👨🏻‍🎓, Immanuel Adam👨🏻‍🎓, Joshua Jacob Rajan👨🏻‍🎓

-This project is designed to build an obstacle avoidance robotic vehicle using ultrasonic sensor for its movement.
+This project is designed to build an obstacle🧱 avoidance robotic🤖 vehicle🚗 using ultrasonic🔊 sensor for its movement.
 A micro-controller (ATMega 328 P) is used to achieve the desired operation.
-A robot is a machine that can perform a task automatically or with guidance.
-Robotics has a control system, which is a combination of computational intelligence, and Mechanical Build (motors).
-Computational intelligence involves the programmed instructions.
-The project proposes a robotic vehicle that has a control system built in it such that it directs itself whenever an obstacle comes in its path.
-This robotic vehicle is built, using a micro-controller of the ATMega family.
-An ultrasonic sensor is used to detect any obstacle ahead of it and sends a command to the microcontroller.
-Depending on the input signal received, the micro-controller redirects the robot to move in the left direction by actuating the motors, which are interfaced to it through a motor driver.
+A robot🤖 is a machine that can perform a task automatically or with guidance.
+Robotics🤖 has a control system, which is a combination of computational intelligence👨‍💻, and Mechanical Build (motors)⚙️.
+Computational intelligence👨‍💻 involves the programmed instructions📄.
+The project proposes a robotic🤖 vehicle🚗 that has a control system built in it such that it directs itself whenever an obstacle🧱 comes in its path🛣️.
+This robotic🤖 vehicle🚗 is built, using a micro-controller of the ATMega family.
+An ultrasonic🔊 sensor is used to detect any obstacle🧱 ahead of it and sends➡️ a command to the microcontroller.
+Depending on the input signal received, the micro-controller redirects the robot🤖 to move in the left🤛 direction by actuating the motors⚙️, which are interfaced to it through a motor⚙️ driver.

 ### _Recent trends in temperature over Six Cities in India during 2017_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Lingeshwaran R D, Immanuel Adam, Joshua Jacob Rajan
+* Credits: Jayasurya Obbu👨🏻‍🎓, Lingeshwaran R D👨🏻‍🎓, Immanuel Adam👨🏻‍🎓, Joshua Jacob Rajan👨🏻‍🎓

 Ever-increasing greenhouse gases in the atmosphere are one of the most dominant factors for long‐term changes in the tropospheric temperature variations.
 To study this fact in the wake of changing global climatic scenario, linear trends in surface temperature and the tropospheric were examined for the period Jan – Dec in 2017 across Six cities in India (Hyderabad, Chennai, Delhi, Bangalore, Mumbai, Kolkata).
 The mean monthly temperature data for well‐spread 6 cities across India were used to examine the significance between temperatures all around the months and between cities using Two Way Anova Method with the help of R - Language.

 ### _Electronic Skateboard with Hand Gesture Speed Control_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Lingeshwaran R D, Immanuel Adam, Joshua Jacob Rajan
+* Credits: Jayasurya Obbu👨🏻‍🎓, Lingeshwaran R D👨🏻‍🎓, Immanuel Adam👨🏻‍🎓, Joshua Jacob Rajan👨🏻‍🎓

 Environmental protection and energy conservations are the main concern of the 21st century, which has now accelerated the pace to plan and develop electric vehicle technology.
 The electric vehicles (EVs) offer a zero-emission, new automobile industry establishment, and economic development, efficient and smart transportation system.